rotdrop/cafevdb/README.md

 CAFEVDB -- Orchestra Management App
 ===================================

+# Branch feature/email-form-large-attachments-as-file-link #

+## Purpose ##

+In the builtin-email form send large attachments as cloud-file-links instead of copying the data.
+The attachment-storage should be located somewhere on the cloud:

+- sub-directory of projects-folder for project emails
+- perhaps sub-directory of management-board project for general emails.
+- using the message-id as tag or sub-folder

+## Comments ##

+# General README #

 The goal of the project is a group-ware application which aids the management of a project-oriented orchestra.
 This stuff arose out of the frustation about collections of unwieldy "Excel"-sheets and